cafeibit/Hadoop-Spark-Data-Engineering/README.md

          3) Tuning at the JVM level: set the appropriate amount of resources, set a reasonable JVM, enable efficient serialization methods such as kyro, increase off head memory, etc.

+  * Where is data locality determined?
+    --Which machine the specific task runs on is determined when the dag divides the stages

+  * What is the elasticity of RDD?

+         1) Automatically switch between memory and disk storage;

+         2) Efficient fault tolerance based on Lineage;

+         3) If the task fails, it will automatically retry a certain number of times;

+         4) If the stage fails, it will automatically retry a certain number of times, and only the failed shards will be calculated;

+         5) checkpoint and persist, persistent cache after data calculation;

+         6) Data scheduling flexibility, DAG TASK scheduling has nothing to do with resources;

+         7) High elasticity of data sharding.

+  * What are the pitfalls of RDDs?

+         1) Fine-grained write and update operations (such as web crawlers) are not supported, and spark writes data in coarse-grained terms.
+The so-called coarse-grained is to write data in batches, in order to improve efficiency.
+However, reading data is fine-grained, which means that it can be read one by one.

+         2) Incremental iterative calculation is not supported, but Flink does